Opened on the Dingwall and Skye Railway.

 This was a two platform station.
 The original timber platform on the up (eastbound) platform was lost in 1889.
 Its replacement survived until at least the 1960s.

 The stationmaster's cottage remains in use as a house, this was just to the north of the timber station building.

-Goods facilities were to the west, north side of the line, accessed from the west end of the up loop.
-There were east and west signal boxes to control the loop.
+Goods facilities were to the west, north side of the line, accessed from the westbound line by reversal.
+There were east and west signal boxes, both opened in 1893, on the north side of the line at either end of the loop.
 The loop was widely spaced to allow goods trains carrying vessels to pass.

-The down loop has been lifted and the disused platform remains, increasingly decrepit and overgrown.
+The loop closed in 1966 and both boxes were closed.
+The former westbound line was lifted and the disused platform remains, increasingly decrepit and overgrown.

 Achanalt Viaduct is a mile to the east.

 The line runs to the north of the River Bran the meandering route of which has left many oxbow lakes.
 Strathbran is an area of low population.
 Strathbran Lodge is to the north west.